mishagray/SwiftTask/README.md

 Some background:
 =========

 Facebook ported a lighter version of BFTask into the latest Facebook SDK.
 (Called FBTask)  And they made some changes that I kind of agreed with.
-Like renaming "continueWithBlock" to "dependentTaskWithBlocK".
+Like renaming _"continueWithBlock"_ to _"dependentTaskWithBlocK"_.
 After trying to indoctrinate a few co-workers into Bolts, it seemed that people preferred the FBTask nameing.
-Since Bolts is "owned" by Facebook, I took this as the leading nomenclature and adopted it as the perferred method in my port.
+Since Bolts is "owned" by Facebook now, I took this as the leading nomenclature and adopted it as the perferred method in my port.

 I dropped the suffix "Block" from my methods.
 The preferred calls are now "dependentTaskWith" and "completionTaskWith".
 It just looks cleaner in Swift.